peterso/robotlearningblock/README.md

 The core design features of the task board microcontroller are:

-- [Status] Feature Description
+[Status] Feature Description

-- [:white_check_mark:] task board monitors a digital state of all mounted manipulation elements
+- [x] task board monitors a digital state of all mounted manipulation elements
-- [:white_check_mark:] user can start a trial using the device without internet connection
+- [x] user can start a trial using the device without internet connection
-- [:white_check_mark:] task board reports the timestamps for each successful task interaction trial over USB
+- [x] task board reports the timestamps for each successful task interaction trial over USB
-- [:white_check_mark:] report the stae of the task box over WiFi to the [Kaa internet dashboard](https://cloud.kaaiot.com/solutions/bvhkhrtbhnjc0btkj7r0/dashboards/)
+- [x] report the stae of the task box over WiFi to the [Kaa internet dashboard](https://cloud.kaaiot.com/solutions/bvhkhrtbhnjc0btkj7r0/dashboards/)
-- [:white_check_mark:] setup wifi greeter to allow user to supply own wifi ssid and password
+- [x] setup wifi greeter to allow user to supply own wifi ssid and password
-- [:white_check_mark:] report the state of the task box over USB
+- [x] report the state of the task box over USB
-- [:white_check_mark:] task board reports are integrated into a Microsoft Azure IoT dashboard
+- [x] task board reports are integrated into a Microsoft Azure IoT dashboard
-- [In Progress] device has a digital twin that can be represented in a robot simulator i.e. Gazebo, Mujoco.
+- [x] device has a digital twin that can be represented in a robot simulator i.e. Gazebo, Mujoco.
-- [TODO] report the load cell readings on the task box surface
+- [ ] report the load cell readings on the task box surface
-- [TODO] integrate bluetooth power meter into task board telemetry
+- [ ] integrate bluetooth power meter into task board telemetry
-- [TODO] enable internet connection network support for "Eduroam"
+- [ ] enable internet connection network support for "Eduroam"

 ### NEW Feature Requests

-- [:white_check_mark:] Over-The-Air Updates to deploy new trial protocols to task boards in the field
+- [x] Over-The-Air Updates to deploy new trial protocols to task boards in the field
-- [:white_check_mark:] Make the task board surface more stiff/rigid -> removed load cell and mount top plate to housing directly
+- [x] Make the task board surface more stiff/rigid -> removed load cell and mount top plate to housing directly
-- [TODO] Add a automated testing procedure for a contract manufacturer to execute prior to shipping task boards
+- [ ] Add a automated testing procedure for a contract manufacturer to execute prior to shipping task boards
-- [TODO] Look into Device Management with BalenaOS for multiple OTA updates as an alternative to Kaa OTA
+- [ ] Look into Device Management with BalenaOS for multiple OTA updates as an alternative to Kaa OTA
-- [TODO] Add ROS messages to the task board microcontroller to broadcast task results to robots
+- [ ] Add ROS messages to the task board microcontroller to broadcast task results to robots

 ### Design Goals & System Architecture